Ellowes Hall Sports College: Invictus Education Trust

+The "Invictus Education Trust" is the academy to which Ellowes Hall, Leasowes High School, Ounsdale High School, The Crestwood School and Kinver High School belong.

 Drama productions

 The school produces plays, such as Fiddler on the Roof, miss Saigon, Billy Elliot, Oliver!, The Sound of Music, Les Misérables, and most recently The Phantom of the Opera (1986 musical).

 Drama productions take place in the performing arts suite, which was built in 1999 at a cost of £200,000.